coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-27-add-element-in-arraylist.md

 ## Conclusion

-We can add element to the [ArrayList](https://coderolls.com/arraylist-in-java/) using `add()` method in two ways.
+We can add an element to the [ArrayList](https://coderolls.com/arraylist-in-java/) using the `add()` method in two ways.
 1. `add(E e)` - It will add an element to the end of the ArrayList
-2. `add(int index, E element)`- This method will add an element at the specified index
+2. `add(int index, E element)`- This method will add an element to the specified index

 ---

-The example java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/add-element-in-arraylist).
+The example Java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/add-element-in-arraylist).

-If you know any other ways, you a can write a comment below.
+If you know of any other ways, you can write a comment below.